nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **Upon failure:**

-Should you attempt to remove a musician contact whose name does not exist in your address book, you will see a message like below.
+Should you input an index greater than the number of musicians in your address book (e.g. `remove 6` in an address book containing 5 musicians), or input a non-positive index (e.g. `remove 0` or `remove -1`), you will see a message like below.
-Please verify that there are no typographical errors in the musician's name and try again.

 [insert image]

+Please verify that the index is correct and try again.

 ### Clearing all entries : `clear`